DEFEATING DEMENTIA:

 Eight companies will be selected to present their technologies in the symposium’s Dementia Innovation Startup Showcase.
 All stage companies are invited to apply.
 Early spin-outs are encouraged, especially those with need for lab space.

+The application deadline is Friday, March 3, 2023, 11:59 PT.
+All applications will be reviewed by the program committee and results will be communicated by email on or around March 13.
 Presentations will be evaluated onsite by a panel of judges, who will select a winner to be announced during the networking reception concluding the symposium.

 REQUEST YOUR SEAT AT THE SYMPOSIUM